 How do I register to vote?

-- In person: Visit your county election office or register when renewing or applying for a driver’s license at the DMV.
+- In person: Visit your county election office no later than 6 p.m. on the second Friday before the election, or register when renewing or applying for a driver’s license at the DMV.
 Nebraska’s Department of Health and Human Services and the Department of Education also let you register when filing new applications, renewals, recertifications and changes of address.

 You can check and update your registration information by visiting Nebraska's voter information center.